 Liaison: Nathan Freitas

 An introduction to world religions using the UU Building Bridges curriculum.
-“Watch parties” and (as possible) in-person visits with discussions, lessons, cultural sharing and more, with connections to the diverse spiritual backgrounds of many members in our own parish & community.
+In-person visits to other houses of worship are interspersed with discussions, lessons, cultural sharing and more, with connections to the diverse spiritual backgrounds of many members in our own parish and community.

 Our Whole Lives (Ages 13-14):